Infinidoge/nix-minecraft/README.md

 - `velocity-server`: Same as `velocityServers.velocity`
 - `minecraft-server`: Same as `vanilla-server`

-Server versions not found above can be manually overriden.
+Server versions not found above can be manually added via an override.
 In this example, uberbukkit.jar exists next to this configuration:

 ```nix